 Doing what I love for a living is something I don't take for granted.
 While combining my love of music and photography is something I'll never tire of doing, I try my best to photograph a few shows for fun too.
-I find that taking photos when I'm not on assignment gives me a whole new appreciation for what I do and allows me to try things I normally wouldn't when I have tight deadlines.

 So of course, when I saw The Front Bottoms had a free show at Lagunitas, I knew I had to bring my camera along for a fun night out.
 These are a few favorites from the night.

 I wrote a long piece explaining the history the 707 area code plays with in the Bay Area hip-hop and rap community and though I've photogaphed and seen E-40, Nef the Pharaoh, OMB Peezy and Andre Nickatina a few other times, this time felt special.
 The Rohnert Park stop of 40's The Gift Of Gab Tour was the smallest venues I've gotten to photograph the Bay Area Legend and the line-up was a photographers dream come true.

 Over the past few months, I’ve found myself only taking pictures for work but I think it’s important to take pictures for fun too.

 The medium doesn’t matter, it can be with a polaroid, digital camera, disposable camera or even a phone.

 I recently downloaded an app called HUJI, and I’ve had fun challenging myself to create photos while I’m out on the go.
 Here are a few faves.